CloudLabs-Samples/EduLabs/Security-ISV/PaloAlto/PaloAlto-merged-file.md

     ![](../images/image023.png)

-1. In the Firewall dashboard, on the top right corner, click on **Commit**.
+1. In the PaloAlto Networks dashboard, on the top right corner, click on **Commit**.

     ![](../images/Palo017.png)